RedHatInsights/frontend-components/packages/docs/pages/chrome/chrome-api.md

 ### `isChrome2`

-A flag that signalizes if the current environment is production environment
+A flag that signalizes if the current environment is the production environment

 ### `mapGlobalFilter`